jakob-bagterp/colorist-for-python/README.md

 | - | - | `BgBrightColor.OFF` | - |

 ## Become a Sponsor 🏅
 If you find this project helpful, please consider supporting its development.
 Your donations will help keep it alive and growing.
-Every contribution, no matter the size, makes a difference.
+Every contribution makes a difference, whether you buy a coffee or support with a monthly donation.
+Find your tier here:

 [Donate on GitHub Sponsors](https://github.com/sponsors/jakob-bagterp)